 3.1.1.4.
 The name, or other identifying designation, of each individual plant operated by the manufacturer and the address of each plant, if applicable;

 3.1.1.5.
-The type of tyres manufactured at each plant, e.g., pneumatic tyres for passenger cars, buses, trucks or motorcycles; pneumatic retreaded tyres; or non-pneumatic retreaded tyres; or non-pneumatic tyre assemblies.
+The type of tyres manufactured at each plant, e.g., pneumatictyres for passenger cars, buses, trucks or motorcycles; pneumaticretreaded tyres; or non-pneumatic retreaded tyres; or non-pneumatic tyre assemblies.

 3.1.2.
 Plant code for manufacturers with no specified representative in the United States of America

 3.1.2.1.
-The plant code for tyres manufactured by companies with no specified representative in the United States of America be 999.
+The plant code for tyres manufactured by companies with no specified representative in the United States of America shall be 999.